Best Ways to Make Your Supply Chain Forecasts Better

 Trust Yourself Before Technology

-I get real-time updates from weather radar when navigating around supercells, and it’s invaluable forshutterstock_495716098_Zapp2Photo revealing features invisible to the naked eye.
+I get real-time updates from weather radar when navigating around supercells, and it’s invaluable for revealing features invisible to the naked eye.
 It adds another layer of intelligence to my observations, but I don’t depend on technology alone.

 Technology is a tool; we decide how to use a tool, and sometimes there are better alternatives.
 I’ve made a habit of cross-checking my visual assessments with radar and forecasts and vice versa.
 Doing this has improved my judgment and utilization of these tools.
 It’s also enabled me to continue without interruption when rough weather knocks out the radar.
 The same applies to supply chain planning and visibility solutions and dashboards providing a Control Tower view of operations.